jhumphry/ukraildata_etl/README.md

       --no-tsi    Don't generate for the provided TOC specific interchange data --no-alf    Don't generate for the provided Additional Fixed Link data

-### mockdb.py

-This is a mock database stub that is used instead of Psycopg when the --dry-run option of `extract_ttis.py` is used.
-It can safely be ignored.

 ## Performance

 Scanning through the files and generating the SQL necessary to insert the